Malte95/Sprite-Flight/README.md

 - Create obstacle behaviors and randomness
 - Build a scoring system and restart logic
 - Implement basic UI elements for score and status

 ---

+## 🕹️ How to Play
+- 🖱️ **Left Mouse Click** to move the spaceship upward
+- 🖱️ **Release the mouse button** to let the ship fall
+- 💥 Avoid incoming asteroids
+- 🏆 Try to survive as long as possible and achieve a high score

+> Click inside the game window to focus the controls.

+---